 For best results, all custom content should be created in a single, common format.
-(Refer to "Creating Custom Content" on page 152 for more information)
+(Refer to "Creating Custom Content" on page 156 for more information)

-Note: In this manual, "preferred movie codecs" refers to Photo-JPEG and Apple ProRes.
-All other movie codecs are considered "non-preferred."
+Note: In this manual, "preferred movie codecs" refers to Photo-JPEG, Hap, and Apple ProRes.
+The H.264 and mp4 movie formats/codecs are considered "non-preferred."

 Typically, movie files should not have embedded audio tracks, although embedded audio tracks in movies can be made to play (see "Audio Output" on page 98).
-To completely remove audio tracks from movies, use the preferred application to re-render or export the movie without its audio tracks or try dropping the file onto the Mbox File Converter application, making sure the "copy audio" checkbox is not checked (see "Mbox File Convertor" on page 159).
+To completely remove audio tracks from movies, use the preferred application to re-render or export the movie without its audio tracks or try dropping the file onto the Mbox File Converter application, making sure the "copy audio" checkbox is not checked (see "Mbox File Convertor" on page 163).